Causative agent

 Vaccination is the most effective way of preventing the disease.
 There are two types of polio vaccine: Oral Polio Vaccine (OPV) to be taken by mouth and Inactivated Polio Vaccine (IPV) to be given by injection.
 As OPV is known to be associated with a rare complication known as vaccine-associated paralytic poliomyelitis, IPV has been used in the Hong Kong Childhood Immunisation Programme since 2007.
 OPV is no longer used in Hong Kong.

-The WHO recommends that before travelling to polio-affected areas (i.e. those with active transmission of a wild or vaccine derived poliovirus [VDPV]), travellers from polio-free countries should ensure that they have completed the age-appropriate polio vaccine series, according to their respective national immunisation schedule.
-Travellers to polio-affected areas who have not received any polio vaccine previously should complete a primary schedule of polio vaccination before departure.
+The WHO recommends that before travelling to areas with active poliovirus transmission, travellers from polio-free countries should ensure that they have completed the age-appropriate polio vaccine series, according to their respective national immunisation schedule.
+Adult travellers to polio-infected areas who have previously received three or more doses of OPV or IPV should also be given another one-time booster dose of polio vaccine.
+Travellers who have not received any polio vaccine previously should complete a primary schedule of polio vaccination before departure.

 Travellers are also advised to: